matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 ```

 Or: It would be a poor expert who could not give the date of a
 document.
-And by this I am describing I could look out into the room
+And by this the power I am describing is: I could look out
-and tell how old pieces of paper were that were in your hands.
-That
+into the room and tell how old pieces of paper were that were in your
-one is 15 years old.
+hands.
+That one is 15 years old.
 That one is 35 years old.

 [Time 0:17:10]